tsipkens/bidias/README.md

+## 1. General description and underlying physics

 This program, originally released with [Sipkens et al. (2020a)][1_JAS1], is designed to invert tandem measurements of aerosol size distributions.
-This includes the inversion of particle mass analyzer-differential mobility analyzer (PMA-DMA) data to find the two-dimensional mass-mobility distribution.
+This includes the inversion of particle mass analyzer-differential mobility analyzer (PMA-DMA) data to find the two-dimensional mass-mobility distribution, but can be generalized to other applications (e.g., inversion of PMA-SP2 data).

 The methods in this code are described in two papers that correspond to releases:

 **v1.1** - The results of [Sipkens et al. (2020a)][1_JAS1] can be reproduced by running `main_jas20a` in [v1.1][code_v11] of this code.
 Minor differences in the Euclidean error stem from using a smaller search space when optimizing the regularization parameter for Tikhonov regularization.
 The narrower range in [v1.1][code_v11] provides a better optimized regularization parameter and thus a slightly smaller Euclidean error.
 Later updates to this code result in minimal changes to the output of this script.

-**v3.0** - The results of [Sipkens et al. (2020c)][4], currently under review, can be reproduced by running `main_bayes.m` in [v3.0][code_v3] of this code.
+**v3.0** - The results of [Sipkens et al. (2020c)][4], currently under review, can be reproduced by running `main_bayes` in [v3.0][code_v3] of this code.
 This version of the code is to be archived with Mendeley Data at [https://doi.org/10.17632/sg2zj5yrvr.3](https://doi.org/10.17632/sg2zj5yrvr.3).
 The four different phantoms in that work can be realized by changing the integer in the line:

 ```Matlab
 phantom = Phantom('1',span_t);
 ```

-to the corresponding phantom number (e.g. to `'3'` for the phantom from [Buckley et al. (2017)][3_Buck]).
+to the corresponding phantom number (e.g., to `'3'` for the phantom from [Buckley et al. (2017)][3_Buck]).
 Default runtimes should be under two minutes but will depend on computer hardware.
 Alternate arrangements of the `run_inversion*` scripts within the main `main_bayes` script will incur very different runtimes, as most attempt to optimize the prior parameter set (up to the order of several hours).

-This program is organized into several: classes (folders starting with the `@` symbol), packages (folders starting with the `+` symbol), and scripts that form the base of the program and will be detailed in this README.
+This program is organized into several: [classes](#3-classes) (folders starting with the `@` symbol), [packages](#4-packages) (folders starting with the `+` symbol), and scripts that form the base of the program and will be detailed in this README.

-## 1. General description and problem definition
+### 1.1 Underlying physics

 Size characterization is critical to understanding the role of aerosols in various roles, ranging from climate change to novel nanotechnologies.
 Aerosol size distributions have typically been resolved only with respect to a single quantity or variable.
 With the increasing frequency of tandem measurements, this program is designed to move towards inferring two-dimensional distributions of aerosol particle size.
 This kind of analysis requires a double deconvolution, that is the inversion of a double integral.
 While this may complicate the process, the information gained is quite valuable, including the distribution of aerosol quantities and the identification of multiple particle types which may be challenging from one-dimensional analyses or when simply computing summary parameters.